danielmerja/swarm-groq/README.md

 # Swarm (experimental, educational)

 An educational framework exploring ergonomic, lightweight multi-agent orchestration.
+This is a fork of [OpenAI Swarm](https://github.com/openai/swarm)

 > [!WARNING]
 > Swarm is currently an experimental sample framework intended to explore ergonomic interfaces for multi-agent systems.
 It is not intended to be used in production, and therefore has no official support.
 (This also means we will not be reviewing PRs or issues!)